Aternus/myMIUI-HD2-i18n/README.md

 __NOTES:__

-* in the string there might be styling and new line characters.
+* In the string, there might be styling and new line characters.
-* a new line character is represented by a backslash (\)
+* A new line character is represented by a backslash (\).
-* styling characters are similar to HTML/XML tags. they begin with a <tag> and end with a </tag> (where tag is the actual styling attribute)
+* Styling characters are similar to HTML/XML tags.
+They begin with a <tag> and end with a </tag> (where tag is the actual styling attribute).
-* you don't need to translate the styling characters!
+* You don't need to translate the styling characters!
-* you don't need to touch the new line characters!
+* You don't need to alter the new line characters!